 If we do get one of these tides, they only last a couple of hours and the water will recede.
 Over the years we have gotten used to taking off our shoes and wading.
 Or waiting.

 KAYAKS: You may use the double or single kayak during your stay.
 No children under 13 may use the kayaks.
 Life jackets are required and you are responsible for your own safety.
 You assume all risk.
 There are life jackets to use (a small/medium, a medium/large and an extra large) but if these do not fit you properly you must supply your own.

 The floating guest cottage is privately owned; the owners are not responsible for any accidents, injuries or illness that occur while on the premises or its facilities.
 The owners are not responsible for the loss of personal belongings or valuables of the renters.
 By accepting this reservation, it is agreed that all renters are expressly assuming the risk of any harm arising from their use of the premises or use by others whom they invite to use the premises.

 By Signing Below, I agree to all terms and conditions of this agreement

 Contact PhoneCell Phone

 Lois recently retired from a legal career in the non-profit sector.
-A year ago, she and her husband Bob moved from San Francisco to their houseboat in Sausalito, which is next door to the guest cottage.
+Four years ago, she and her husband Bob moved from San Francisco to their houseboat in Sausalito, which is next door to the guest cottage.
 Bob is a physician in Marin County.
 Lois is a tennis fanatic, they both love swing dancing, and Bob plays banjo in a jug band.
 As long time Bay Area residents, they are happy to provide suggestions.
 Should guests need anything, they will be happy to respond.